jacob-ogre/dynamic-recovery-pg/index.md

 __PROS__

-- Docs development and maintenance by Google; both FWS and NMFS use GSuite already
+- App development and maintenance by Google; both FWS and NMFS already use GSuite
-- Security, sharing, collaboration, and other features already integrated
+- Security, sharing, collaboration, and most other features already integrated

 __CONS__